How to make a barcode generator in Excel?

 And that’s it.

-You’re now set up to generate rudimentary barcodes with Excel after you’ve finished the download and installation.
+After you’ve finished the download and installation, you can generate rudimentary barcodes with Excel.
 Great if you’re a micro-business owner and manufacturer looking into automating inventory tracking.
 However, it’s not the best solution if an SMB company needs barcodes for purchase management and registered barcodes.

 Generating random barcodes in Excel